 You can use postcards as marketing tools and even as gifts.
-Using coupon codes and unique contact details, such vanity URLs or phone numbers.
+Use coupon codes and unique contact details, such vanity URLs or phone numbers.
 This will allow you to track the success of your postcard campaign.

 What Can I Expect?